Steven-M-Hill/PCHiC-specificity-score-analysis/README.md

 The script `specificityScoreAnalysis.R` contains:
 - a function `specificityScore` that calculates cell type-specificity scores given a vector of values (one value for each cell type);
-- code to calculate gene specificity scores (based on PCHi-C data and expression data);
+- code to calculate gene specificity scores (based on Promoter Capture Hi-C data and expression data);
 - code to reproduce Figures 4B,C,D,E and S4B,C.

 ### Required R packages